SuperMarcus/NineAnimator/docs/installation.md

 4. Scroll down in the `Signing & Capabilities` tab.
 Remove the associated domains capability.

+When contributing, do not include your team identifier.

 #### Step Four: Build the app with Xcode

 You won't need any Apple Developer membership to build and install this app.